patrickhancke/kbc-cloud-native-practical-case/lab-07-hardening/README.md

 }
 ```

-So this basically means, any time the external call fails, we'll replace the call's expected response with one we create
+So this basically means: any time the external call fails, we'll replace the call's expected response with one we create
 ourselves, populated from a search on our database.

 ## Commit and tag your work